Tennu/tennu-respond/README.md

 ```

 ### Special features

+#### Executable

+Responses can be executed as child_process exec commands and stdout is returned. use the --executable flag when adding or editing responses.

+#### Intent modifiers

 In the response you can use something called 'intent modifiers' and instead of the bot simply saying something to the channel, you can have the bot act, notice, and say as many times as you want in a single response.

 So: ```!respond add -c=1 my trigger/my response%act%claps hands```